All Products

 Note

-This parameter is not supported if the constraint type is Check constraint.
+This parameter is not supported when the constraint type is check constraint.

-Click the Delete icon to delete the corresponding constraint.
+Click the Delete icon to delete the corresponding constraint row.

-• AnalyticDB for PostgreSQL compute engine: Select RANDOMLY, BY(<columns>), or REPLICATED.
+• For the AnalyticDB for PostgreSQL compute engine, you can select RANDOMLY, BY(<columns>), or REPLICATED.

-• DWS compute engine: Select REPLICATION, ROUNDROBIN, or BY HASH(<columns>).
+• For the GaussDB (DWS) compute engine, you can select REPLICATION, ROUNDROBIN, or BY HASH(<columns>).
 If you select BY HASH(<columns>), you must also select distribution fields.
-All fields in the field list are available for selection.
+All fields from the field list are available for selection.

 • Partition: Click Add Partition to add a partition field.
 Configure parameters based on the Partition Type.
-Click the Delete icon to delete the corresponding partition field, including all of its data partition information.
+Click the Delete icon to delete the partition field and all its partition data.

-• If Partition Type is LIST or RANGE:
+• If the partition type is LIST or RANGE:

-• Partition Field: Select a partition field or manually enter an expression.
+• Partition field: Select a partition field or enter an expression manually.

-The AnalyticDB for PostgreSQL compute engine (database version 6.x) supports only single-field partitioning.
-The AnalyticDB for PostgreSQL compute engine (database version 7.x) and the DWS compute engine support expressions.
+The AnalyticDB for PostgreSQL compute engine (database version 6.x) supports only single-column partitioning.
+The AnalyticDB for PostgreSQL compute engine (database version 7.x) and the GaussDB (DWS) compute engine support expressions.

-• Partition Name and Partition Value: Click the Add icon to add a data partition.
-Click the Delete icon to delete the corresponding data partition.
+• Partition name and partition value: Click the Add icon to add a data partition row.
+Click the Delete icon to delete the corresponding data partition row.

 Note

-• If the compute engine is AnalyticDB for PostgreSQL (database version 6.x), the system automatically adds a default partition.
-The partition name is optional.
-If you do not specify a partition name, you must add at least one data partition.
+• When the compute engine is AnalyticDB for PostgreSQL (database version 6.x), the system automatically adds a default partition.
+The name for this default partition is optional.
+However, if you leave the name empty, you must add at least one other data partition.

-• If the compute engine is DWS, you must add at least one data partition.
+• When the compute engine is GaussDB (DWS), you must add at least one data partition.

-• If the compute engine is AnalyticDB for PostgreSQL (database version 7.x), you do not need to add any data partitions.
+• When the compute engine is AnalyticDB for PostgreSQL (database version 7.x), you do not need to add any data partitions.

-• Partition Name: The name can contain only letters, digits, and underscores (_).
-The name can be up to 63 characters in length.
+• Partition name: Must contain only letters, digits, and underscores (_) and be no more than 63 characters long.

 Note

-• If Partition Type is LIST: Enter any characters.
-The value can be up to 512 characters in length.
-If the value is a text type, such as text, varchar, or char, enclose it in single quotation marks ('').
+• If the partition type is LIST: Enter a string of up to 512 characters.
+If the value is a text type (for example, text, varchar, or char), it must be enclosed in single quotation marks ('').

-• If Partition Type is RANGE: Configure START, END, and EVERY.
-You can enter any characters.
-The value can be up to 512 characters in length.
-If the value is a text type, such as text, varchar, or char, enclose it in single quotation marks ('').
+• If the partition type is RANGE: You must configure START, END, and EVERY.
+Enter a string of up to 512 characters.
+If the value is a text type (for example, text, varchar, or char), it must be enclosed in single quotation marks ('').

 For START and END, you must also select INCLUSIVE or EXCLUSIVE.
-The default value for START is INCLUSIVE.
-The default value for END is EXCLUSIVE.
+START defaults to INCLUSIVE, and END defaults to EXCLUSIVE.

 Note

-The validity of the partition value depends on the data type of the partition field.
+The partition value must be compatible with the data type of the partition field.

-• If Partition Type is HASH: You only need to configure the partition field.
+• If the partition type is HASH: You only need to configure partition fields.
 You do not need to configure data partitions.
-The configuration of the partition field is the same as for the LIST and RANGE types.
+The partition field configuration is the same as for the LIST and RANGE types.

 Note

-• Tables with the REPLICATED distribution method do not support partitioning.
+• Tables with a REPLICATED distribution method do not support partitioning.

-• The HASH partition type is supported only if the compute engine is AnalyticDB for PostgreSQL (database version 7.x).
+• You can select HASH as the partition type only when the compute engine is AnalyticDB for PostgreSQL (database version 7.x).

 Import data

-After you submit the offline physical table, you can import data into it.
+After you create an offline physical table, you can import data.

-1. In the table list, click the destination offline physical table.
-You can search for the table by its name.
+1. In the table management list, click the target offline physical table.
+You can search for the table by name.

 2. On the table details page, click Import Data to open the Import Data dialog box.

-3. In the Import Data dialog box, upload the data file and configure the import parameters on the Basic Configuration step.
+3. In the Basic configurations step of the Import Data dialog box, upload your data file and configure the import parameters.

 Parameter